 • Joystick port In order to generate maps with the Adept Lynx platform, you need to connect a joystick to its Joystick port.

 The Joystick port is located under a small access panel on the left side of the platform, in the upper-right corner.

-This is internally connected to the Joystick port in the payload bay. • Maintenance Ethernet The Maintenance Ethernet port is located under a small access panel on the left side of the platform, in the upper-right corner.
+This is internally connected to another Joystick port in the payload bay.

+• Maintenance The Maintenance Ethernet port is located under a small access panel on the left side of the platform, in the upper-right corner.

 Its IP address is 1.2.3.4, with Netmask 255.255.255.0.
 Access to the SetNetGo OS is always enabled on this interface, and does not require a password or a license.

-This is internally connected to the Maintenance Ethernet port in the payload bay. • Wireless Ethernet For multi-AIV installations, or where you wish to send new com- mands or receive status updates from the AIV, you need to have wire- less Ethernet. • Docking Station The AIV needs access to a docking station so it can charge itself.
+This is internally connected to another Maintenance Ethernet port in the payload bay.

+- Wireless For multi-AIV installations, or where you wish to send new com-Ethernet mands or receive status updates from the AIV, you need to have wireless Ethernet. - Docking The AIV needs access to a docking station so it can charge itself.
+The docking station needs access to AC power.